Dthurow/feather-streaming-radio/Readme.md

 ![Schematics.png](docs/Schematics.png)

-You can update the `VOLUME_KNOB` definition or the `CYCLE_THRU_STREAMS_BUTTON` definition in the code if you want to connect either to a different pin on the feather, but this setup will work with the code as is.
+You can update the `VOLUME_KNOB` definition or the `ROTARY_ENCODER_CHANNEL_A` and `ROTARY_ENCODER_CHANNEL_B` definition in the code if you want to connect either to a different pin on the feather, but this setup will work with the code as is.

 ## Adding your own streams
 Once connected, update the code in `internet_streaming.cpp` file to add your streams.
 First section you modify starts with `/*-----UPDATE STREAM LIST AND LENGTH HERE----*/`.
 Here you add new internet streaming radio URLs.
 You can see the format from the example ones, pass in host and path separately.
 Make sure to update the `StreamLength` to the new number of total streams.